jruizalz/TTT-DLBootcamp/README.md

   - For a **more comprehensive understanding of deep learning algorithms and techniques**, you can refer to the book [Deep Learning](https://www.deeplearningbook.org/) by Ian Goodfellow, Yoshua Bengio, and Aaron Courville.
 It is widely regarded as a valuable resource for both beginners and practitioners in the field of deep learning.
   - For additional information about the **PyTorch library** and access to more practical examples, visit the [PyTorch tutorials website](https://pytorch.org/tutorials/).
   - If you're eager to continue your journey of exploring deep learning in PyTorch, I suggest picking up the book [Deep Learning with PyTorch](https://www.manning.com/books/deep-learning-with-pytorch), authored by Eli Stevens, Luca Antiga, and Thomas Viehmann.
+  - For a quick introduction to **deep learning in PyTorch**, refer to the course [Learn PyTorch for Deep Learning](https://github.com/mrdbourke/pytorch-deep-learning).